 Re-pricing of Base Rate/BPLR linked advances has been taken in the 3 to 6 months bucket.

-In terms of present Regulation PT Bank Swadesi Tbk does not require IRRBB disclosures.
+In terms of present Regulation PT Bank of India Indonesia Tbk does not require IRRBB disclosures.
 Bank of Indonesia may introduce it in future as it is currently making an impact study.